 Are they legally binding?

-Where heads of agreement contain confidentiality and/or exclusivity arrangements or arrangements with respect to costs (eg break fees), it is usual to state that only these particular clauses (and any governing law/jurisdiction clause) are intended to be legally binding.
+Where heads of agreement contain confidentiality and/or exclusivity clauses, it is usual to state that only these particular clauses are binding.

 What are the consequences of breach?

-Can heads of agreement have any tax implications?
+Can heads of agreement have any tax implications/adverse consequences?